pkulchenko/fullmoon/README.md

 function (rather than a number), then returning a proper result and setting the `Allow` header is the responsibility of this function.

+The `otherwise` value can also be set to a function, which provides more flexibility than just setting a status value.
+For example, setting `otherwise = fm.serveResponse(413, "Payload Too Large")` triggers a response with the specified status and message.

 #### Multiple routes

 Despite all examples showing a single route, it's rarely the case in